rui314/chibicc/README.md

     - difficulty in understanding priorities. #54 pull request from ihsinme
     - Fixed bug in preprocessor process extraneous tokens. #95 pull request from memleaker
     - Hashmap: Do not insert duplicate keys #98 pull request from boki1
+    - issue #65 assembler error on larger than 32-bit bitfields from GabrielRavier
+    - issue #28 bifield validation from zamfofex
+    - issue #48 asan issues with memcmp from math4tots
+    - issue #36 assertion when using empty structs from edubart

 ## release notes